DimitraTriantali/SOMO-VCB/README.md

 #### Software's guide
 ---

 The proposed software is placed in the [SOMO-VCB](https://github.com/DimitraTriantali/SOMO-VCB/tree/main/SOMO-VCB) folder.
-The folder contains two groups of m-files.
-The first group implements the single-objective approach and comprises the files with the "so" prefix.
-The second group implements the multi-objective strategy and contains the files with the "mo" prefix.
 The details of the software's files and folders are in the included [README](https://github.com/DimitraTriantali/SOMO-VCB/blob/main/SOMO-VCB/README.pdf) file.
 A simple application example that comprehensively describes the workings of the proposed software and can be used as a guide for applying the VCB algorithm to more complicated problems is offered on [Example](https://github.com/DimitraTriantali/SOMO-VCB/blob/main/Example.pdf).

 #### Licence
 ---